IraKorshunova/JavaCompiler/README.md

-This compiler is not completed.
-It contains only lexer and parser.
+This compiler is not complete: only contains lexer and parser.
 Java syntax specification is reduced.